ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 As in this case 3 parameters were estimated based on 3 moments (and hence parameters are exactly identified), the resulting match is very close.

 Results can be saved by setting `saving` equal to `true`.
 In this case `filename` specified in estimation mode will be used as suffix.
 The default saving path is `"./saved/estimation_results/"`.

-### Wrapping any model
-When running structural estimation exercises, one usually has a code that performs the same computations as `MomentMatching.obj_mom!` and loops over it to evaluate the objective functions at different points.
-Given that, it is simple to wrap any model into the format required by `MomentMatching` by following the steps below before running the `estimation` function:

-1. Set up an `EstimationMode` structure.
-2. Write `EstimationMode`-specific auxiliary structures `AuxiliaryParameters`, `PredrawnShocks` and `PreallocatedContainers` whenever relevant.
-3. Set the bounds of the parameter space and the values of the moments to be matched by writing an `EstimationMode`-specific `MomentMatching.parambounds` and `MomentMatching.datamoments` functions.
-4. Define an `EstimationSetup` and a structure supplying numerical settings `NumParMM`.

-### Relation with GMM
-In the above example we have explained how the procedure works with SMM, but extending usage of our package routines to GMM is straightforward.
-With GMM usually one has a set of moment conditions that should hold with equality and rather than simulating data from a model, actual data are used to compute such conditions over the points in the parameter space.

-The user, therefore, in this case just needs to write their own code to compute such conditions and check how far away from zero they are.
-In other words, zero is the data moment to be used when computing the difference between model and data moments.

-Note that since the default version of `mdiff` scales by the average of a specific data moment (if one targets just a moment the mean is clearly the moment itself), if such value is zero, the user also needs to write a mode-specific `mdiff` function.

 ## Diagnostics